Last updated on July 14th, 2022 at 10:30 pm

-Fear, depression, anger, elation, excitement and joy are all pieces of the change puzzle and as we work to shift away from old ways of doing things to make room for our dreams.
-It is a certainty that at some point you will cycle through these strong emotions associated with change as you work on making your dreams come true.
+Fear, depression, anger, elation, excitement, and joy are all pieces of the change puzzle and as you work to shift away from old ways of living to make room for working on your big dream you will bump up against all of these feelings.

 The 5 Stages of Change –

 1. Pre-contemplation — Where you aren’t interested in changing but are bothered by something.

 2. Contemplation — Where you explore the possible benefits of changing.